 Videos are different from regular website files and images.

-- They are far larger in their file size
+- They are far larger in file size (100+ MB, sometimes multiple gigabytes)

 - They are rendered in multiple sizes/qualities, depending on both the device that is viewing them, and the internet connection that the user has at the time

-- They are delivered to the user is pieces, because a user may not watch the entire video, and therefore doesn’t need to download the entire video at once
+- They are delivered to the user in pieces, because a user may not watch the entire video, and therefore doesn’t need to download the entire video at once

 It’s because of these reasons that entire companies have emerged to optimize their servers specifically for serving video files.
 Their servers can store massive files.
 Their technology can optimize a video file when it’s uploaded, and process multiple versions of the video in different file sizes and encodings.
 And they know how to deliver the video to the user in a very optimized way, saving bandwidth (especially if the viewer is using mobile data instead of WiFi), and providing a better viewing experience.